 The meat is so delicious it honestly doesn’t even need any sauce whatsoever, but the same can be said about the sauce.
 It doesn’t need anything either!
 I told Michael, “Now that’s what I’m talking about!
 THAT’S barbecue sauce.”
 He would have agreed, but that would have meant putting down the rib.

-If you’re looking for great barbecue in Kentucky, you HAVE to make your way to Columbia and eat at Dickey’s Barbecue Pit.
+If you’re looking for great barbecue in Kentucky, you HAVE to make your way to your nearest Dickey’s Barbecue Pit.
 It may look like a lamb from the outside, but on the inside (where it counts) it proves that it’s the king of the jungle.

 - See the Dickey’s Barbecue Pit Menu (check out the sides!)